rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/plugins.md

 -   `org.apache.maven.doxia:doxia-module-markdown`

 It allows for using **Markdown** format in your documentation and publishing site to Git SCM.
 We picked this generic approach over using dedicated GitHub plugin `com.github.github:site-maven-plugin`, because it uses GitHub API which heavily limits upload rate (too took ~20 minutes to upload small module page).

+## `org.codehaus.mojo:build-helper-maven-plugin`

+Build helper plugin exposes version components as a series of properties with prefix `semver.`.

 ## `org.codehaus.mojo:findbugs-maven-plugin`